josh-wong/josh-wong.github.io/blog/posts/2023-03-03-fixing-iphone-obsidian-sync-issue.md

 ## Wrap-up

 These are the steps I took to troubleshoot and resolve the issue with Obsidian not opening and syncing my notes on my iPhone.
-There may be a shortcut to my instructions above, but since I can no longer replicate the issue, I can't test another method.
+If you have any troubleshooting methods that have worked for you, please share what steps you took to resolve the issue!